0xClandestine/secp256k1/README.md

 # disclaimer

-**NOTE:** *This code has not been formally audited, and as such it is not garunteed to be secure/bug-free.*
+**NOTE:** *This code has not been formally audited, and as such it is not guaranteed to be secure/bug-free.*